antaldaniel/old_music_dataobservatory_eu/content/authors/andres/_index.md

 ---
 # Display name
-title: Andres
+title: Andrés García Molina, PhD
-name:  Andrés García Molina, PhD
+name:  Andrés García Molina

 # Username (this should match the folder name)
 authors: